THE DESIRE PATH

 A desire path is a path created as a consequence of erosion caused by human or animal foot-fall traffic.
 The path usually represents the shortest or most easily navigated route between an origin and destination.

-Funded by the Arts Council of England Developing Your Creative Practice fund, this project will explore the possibilities of creating a site specific dramatic musical work embedded in the real world location of its story and experienced through the use of geolocation, mobile devices and headphones.
-Rather than placing it's narrative in interior spaces the work will offer up the sounds, music, voices, characters and histories of the exterior urban human landscape.
+Funded by the Arts Council of England Developing Your Creative Practice fund, this project explores the possibilities of creating a site specific dramatic musical work embedded in the real world location of its story and experienced through the use of mobile devices, their GPS functionality and headphones.
+Rather than placing it's narrative in interior spaces the work offers up the sounds, music, voices, characters and stories of the exterior urban human landscape.

-Some of the musical content will ask the listener to stand still and absorb a location and its impact on the story or its characters.
-Other content will be about movement, about the experience of passing through a location, of walking down a street, of mingling with a location's inhabitants.
-Some moments will be observational, some deeply intimate and personal, others intensely dramatic.
+The technology involved opens unique doors of participation - some of the musical content asks the listener to stand still and absorb a location and its impact on the story or its characters but much of the work is about movement, about the dynamic experience of passing through a location, of walking down a street, of mingling with a location's inhabitants.
+Some moments are observational, some are deeply intimate and personal, others intensely dramatic.

-The audience experience will be an immersive, intimate and private one, channelled through device and headphones, and it will require a necessary level of physical real-world interaction.
-It may also involve game-like elements of puzzle-solving and multi-linear narrative structuring.
+The audience experience is an immersive, intimate and private one - channelled through device and headphones - it is one-to-one with narrator and characters and it requires a necessary level of physical real-world interaction.
+It also suggests game-like elements of puzzle-solving and intrigue.

-The work is being developed in partnership with the globally renowned theatre and education company C&T and will utilise their award-winning technology Prospero to curate the audience journey and experience.
+The work has been developed in partnership with the globally renowned theatre and education company C&T and uses their award-winning technology Prospero to curate the audience journey and experience.
 Prospero is a powerful interactive tool which has been developed for use in creative education workshops but which also has immense potential beyond the classroom.
-The Desire Path will be a first use of the technology outside of an education setting, in a collaboration which will greatly energise and drive the research and development aspects of the project for both partners.
+The Desire Path is the first use of the technology outside of an education setting, in a collaboration which has greatly energised and driven the research and development aspects of the project for both partners.

-The choice of The Desire Path as a working title reflects a hope that the work may explore the binary organic relationship between the urban citizen and their environment; how cities are shaped by their human inhabitants and vice versa; how the remnants of a place's history may yet shape the realities of that location today.
-By these routes the work might find its way into the sphere of Psychogeography*...
+The choice of The Desire Path as a working title reflects the work's exploration of the binary organic relationship between the urban citizen and their environment; how cities are shaped by their human inhabitants and vice versa; how the remnants of a place's history may yet shape the realities of that location today.
+By these routes the work finds its way into the sphere of Psychogeography*...

 1. the study of the influence of geographical environment on the mind or on behaviour.